Ceiling Replacement Cost

 Labour Costs and Timescales

 A ceiling repair or replacement will usually need the work of a plasterer or a labourer.
-A plasterer will usually charge around £150-£200 per day and a labourer will usually charge around £80-£100 per day.
+A plasterer will usually charge around £150 to £200 per day, and a labourer will usually charge around £80 to £100 per day.

-A full ceiling replacement will usually take 1-2 days to complete depending on the size of the room.
-The work will often require two contractors to complete the job.
+A full ceiling replacement will usually take 1 to 2 days to complete depending on the size of the room.
+The work will often require 2 contractors to complete the job.

 Small ceiling repairs can often be completed within a couple of hours, and so you may be able to pay based on an hourly rate.
-This rate will usually be around £15-£20.
+This rate will usually be around £15 to £20.

-Those based in London can expect to pay around £50-£100 more per day or £5-£15 more per hour for the cost of labour than those based in the North or other parts of the UK.
+Those based in London can expect to pay around £50 to £100 more per day or £5 to £15 more per hour for the cost of labour than those based in the north or other parts of the UK.

 Several factors may affect the cost of a ceiling repair or replacement.
 Below is a list of the different things that may affect the overall cost of this type of job: